 She is a lifelong conservative demonstrated by her strong voting record as a State Senator and her leadership as Mississippi’s Commissioner of Agriculture and Commerce since 2012.

-During her time as a State Senator, Cindy led the fight to protect private property rights against eminent domain abuses and was a strong supporter of tort reform which ended lawsuit abuse in Mississippi, paving the way for more jobs and new businesses locating in Mississippi.
+During her time as a senator, Cindy led the fight to protect private property rights against eminent domain abuses and was a strong supporter of tort reform, which ended lawsuit abuse in Mississippi.
+Those actions paved the way for more jobs and new businesses locating in Mississippi.
 She also supported fiscally conservative budget initiatives.
-When the recession hit America, Mississippi’s budget was deeply impacted.
-Cindy helped craft a budget that balanced by cutting spending, not borrowing more money.
+When the recession hit America, Mississippi’s budget was deeply impacted, and Cindy helped craft a balanced budget that by cutting spending, not borrowing more money.
 Mississippi’s largest pro-business organization (BIPEC) has consistently rated her as a “business champion.”
-Over her time in the state legislature, she was among the highest rated senators on pro-business legislations.
-She has a strong social conservative voting record with a 100% pro-life rating, and she’s a lifetime -member of the NRA.
+Over her time in the state legislature, she was among the highest rated senators on pro-business legislation.
+She has a strong social conservative voting record with a 100 percent pro-life rating, and she’s a lifetime -member of the NRA.

-Hyde-Smith previously received numerous awards and honors for her work as a legislator and champion of agriculture, including the Agriculture Legislator of the Year Award from the Mississippi Association of Conservation Districts, the Ambassador Award from the Mississippi Farm Bureau Federation, the Achievement Award from Delta Council, and the Outstanding Service to Small Farmers Award from Alcorn State University.
-In 2013, Commissioner Cindy Hyde-Smith was also the recipient of the Mississippi Farm Bureau Federation’s Distinguished Service Award.
+Cindy previously received numerous awards and honors for her work as a legislator and champion of agriculture, including the Agriculture Legislator of the Year Award from the Mississippi Association of Conservation Districts, the Ambassador Award from the Mississippi Farm Bureau Federation, the Achievement Award from Delta Council, and the Outstanding Service to Small Farmers Award from Alcorn State University.
+In 2013, Cindy was also the recipient of the Mississippi Farm Bureau Federation’s Distinguished Service Award.
 The award is the highest honor Farm Bureau bestows on an individual, and it is reserved for someone who has truly made a difference in the lives of Mississippi farmers.

-As Commissioner of Agriculture, Hyde-Smith worked to ensure fairness and equity in the marketplace and to protect Mississippians through reasonable regulatory practices.
-She made a commitment to support Mississippi’s farmers and ranchers so they could continue to provide safe food and fiber at the most affordable prices to the citizens of Mississippi, while maintaining the utmost in consumer confidence.
+As Commissioner of Agriculture, Cindy worked to ensure fairness and equity in the marketplace and to protect Mississippians through reasonable regulatory practices.
+She made a commitment to support Mississippi’s farmers and ranchers so they could continue to provide safe food and fiber at the most affordable prices to the citizens of the state, while maintaining the utmost in consumer confidence.
 She is a graduate of Copiah-Lincoln Community College and the University of Southern Mississippi and maintains close affiliations with the Mississippi Cattlemen’s Association, Lincoln County Forestry Association, Lincoln County Livestock Association, and the Mississippi Nursery and Landscape Association.

-Hyde-Smith and her husband Mike are the proud parents of Anna-Michael, the family’s fifth generation farmer.
+Cindy and her husband Mike are the proud parents of Anna-Michael, the family’s fifth generation farmer.
 Together, they raise beef cattle and are partners in Lincoln County Livestock, the local stockyard auction market in Brookhaven.
 She and her family currently reside in Brookhaven and are active members of Macedonia Baptist Church.